 - 2 garlic cloves, peeled and minced, plus 1 head cut in half crosswise

-- 2 tablespoons finely chopped fresh rosemary, plus 3 sprigs tied together
+- 2 tablespoons finely chopped rosemary leaves, plus 3 sprigs tied together

 - About 7 tablespoons extra-virgin olive oil